Select a theme from the left hand menu to view the clauses associated with it

 When data falls into the wrong hands, it can place workers' privacy in jeopardy.
 In addition to personal data regulations, trade unions have issued recommendations and guides limiting the scope of data collection and promoting workers' data security and data protection by, for example, requiring employers anonymise data, use pseudonyms, and limit access to data files.
 Unions should also be aware that where data is stored can also impact workers' rights and privacy.
 If data is moved to jurisdictions with weak data protection regimes, workers’ privacy is at risk.
 Unions should know if identifiable information is moved to other jurisdictions and should have the right to block this movement.

-Trade unions in action: Limiting data collection to only what is necessary
+Trade unions in action: Limiting data collection to only what is necessary or expressly permitted

 While employers may have valid reasons for collecting some data about workers, this doesn't mean they should have access to everything.
 Unions can help promote worker privacy by advocating for data minimisation.
 Employers should collect only what they need for the firm to operate.
 This means they should be able to concretely explain what they are collecting and why.